jfrog/jfrog-cli/README.md

 JFrog CLI can be used for a variety of functions with Artifactory, Bintray, Xray and Mission Control, and has a dedicated set of commands for each product.
 To learn how to use JFrog CLI, please visit the [JFrog CLI User Guide](https://www.jfrog.com/confluence/display/CLI/Welcome+to+JFrog+CLI).

+# JFrog CLI Plugins
+JFrog CLI plugins support enhancing the functionality of JFrog CLI to meet the specific user and organization needs.
+The source code of a plugin is maintained as an open source Go project on GitHub.
+All public plugins are registered in JFrog CLI's Plugins Registry, which is hosted in the [jfrog-cli-plugins-reg](https://github.com/jfrog/jfrog-cli-plugins-reg) GitHub repository.
+We encourage you, as developers, to create plugins and share them publically with the rest of the community.
+Read more about this in the [JFrog CLI Plugin Developer Guide](guides/jfrog-cli-plugins-developer-guide.md).

 ## Using JFrog CLI Docker Image
 The docker image of JFrog CLI can be pulled from Bintray by running the following command: